Admentus64/Patcher64Plus-Tool/Linux & Mac Installation Guide.md

 If Windows 7 was already set as the version, you can leave it like that and close the window, then proceed to the next step of [downloading PowerShell](#download-powershell-x86).

-However, if there was another Windows version set, like Windows XP or Vista for example, we need to change the version to "Windows 7", and then run the `winetricks` packages installations again from Terminal (the packages being `dotnet452` and/or `mono210` depending on our distribution/OS).
+However, if there was another Windows version set, like Windows XP or Vista for example, we need to change the version to "Windows 7", and then run the `winetricks` package installations again from Terminal (the package being `dotnet452`).

+After confirming that the Windows version is indeed Windows 7, we will continue to install .NET Framework 4.5.2 under the Wine installation and the custom prefix we made for it:

+    ```
+    $ env WINEPREFIX=~/.wine-p64 winetricks dotnet452 win7
+    ```

 -----------------

 ## Download PowerShell x86

-After installing both Wine & Winetricks, and confirm that they're running, we can continue with PowerShell.
+After installing Wine, Winetricks and .NET Framework 4.5.2, and we confirm that they're running, we can continue with PowerShell.

 Enter the [PowerShell's releases page on GitHUb, and download version 7.3.6](https://github.com/PowerShell/PowerShell/releases/tag/v7.3.6) (as 7.3.6 was the most recent version known to work for Patcher64 with Wine).
 Make sure to download exactly the .zip that ends with win-x86, like [PowerShell-7.3.6-win-x86.zip](https://github.com/PowerShell/PowerShell/releases/download/v7.3.6/PowerShell-7.3.6-win-x86.zip), downloading any other version won't work for this purpose.